PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/README.md

 1. Access your WHMCS admin page.
 2. Go to menu Setup -> Payments -> Payment Gateways.
 3. There are will be 2 payment type show up there in your payment gateway settings, choose the payment method you prefer:
     - DOKU - Standard Payment if you wanted standard payment
     - DOKU - Subscription if you wanted to use Subscription
 4. Then choose Setup -> Payments -> Payment Gateways -> Manage Existing Gateways
 5. Fill the input as instructed on the screen.
 6. Click Save Changes

+For more information regarding our installation and configuration please kindly to visit our [Github WIKI](https://github.com/PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/wiki)

 #### NOTES ####